-In an attempt to improve the experience of patients with dementia and their carers, Hull and East Yorkshire Hospitals NHS Trust is piloting new overnight facilities specifically for carers on medical elderly wards 8 and 80 at Hull Royal Infirmary.
+In an attempt to improve the experience of patients with dementia and their carers, Hull University Teaching Hospitals NHS Trust is piloting new overnight facilities specifically for carers on medical elderly wards 8 and 80 at Hull Royal Infirmary.

 The facilities The move follows local research carried out amongst carers of people with dementia which showed overwhelming support for extended or overnight facilities.
 It also supports John’s Campaign, a growing national movement based on the experience of Dr John Gerrard who died in hospital with Alzheimer’s in 2014 and whose family believes his decline was due in part to limited contact with loved ones.

 John’s campaign calls for the families and carers of people with dementia to have the same rights as the parents of sick children, and be allowed to remain with them in hospital for as many hours as they are needed, and as they are able to give.

 Suzy Bunton, Lead Dementia Nurse for Hull University Teaching Hospitals NHS Trust explains: